WehZet/tasker_projects/WTT Working Time Tracker/WTT_releases.md

 ## v0.2.1
 12.05.2023<br/>
-1) corrected flow of reset variable when
+1) corrected flow of reset variable when resetting
 2) if pause is active, it is not anymore possible to end working via NFC resetting

 ## v0.2<br/>